maisappreis/supply-chain/README.md

 In the project directory `/back-end`:

-- Create your .env file with your SECRET_KEY

-Activate the Virtual Environment:
+1. Activate the Virtual Environment:

 - On Mac (bash/zsh)
 ```